An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 No, you don’t need a GPS unit for Georgia.

 Google Maps is more than sufficient for navigating.
-Just note that some new roads might be unmapped, and sometimes locations on the map don’t match up with reality.
+Just note that some brand new roads might be temporarily unmapped, and sometimes locations don’t precisely match up with reality.

-When planning your trip, I recommend you add on about 30% extra to the time estimate that Google Maps gives you.
+When planning your trip, I recommend you add about 20-30% extra onto the time estimate that Google Maps gives you.
+The app tends to underestimate conditions.

-To make navigation easier and to ensure you can reach your agent in case of an emergency, I highly recommend you buy a local SIM card or eSIM when you arrive in Georgia.
-Magti has the best coverage and is my top choice.
+To make navigation easier and to ensure you can reach help in case of an emergency, I highly recommend you buy a local SIM card or an eSIM when you arrive in Georgia.
+Magti has the best coverage in remote areas and is my top choice.

-Gas (petrol) stations in Georgia work the old-school way: Pull in, and the attendant will fill up the tank for you.
+Gas (petrol) stations in Georgia work the old-school way: Pull in, and an attendant will fill up the tank for you.
+Then you can pay with card/mobile wallet using their hand-held terminal.
 No need to get out of the car.

-There are several types of fuel available in Georgia.
-When you pick your car up, be sure to ask the agent what fuel is best.
-Nine times out of 10 you will need to fill up with Premium 95 octane or higher.
-Just say ‘Premium’ to the attendant – they will understand.
+When you pick a hire car up, be sure to ask what fuel to use.
+Normally you will need benzine Premium 95 octane or higher.
+Just say ‘Premium’ to the petrol station attendant – they will understand.

-Wissol, Gulf and Socar are three big gas station brands that are always reliable.
+Wissol, Gulf and SOCAR are three big gas station brands that are always reliable.
+We normally use the brand Connect (Konekti).

 A side mirror shows a mountain road in Georgia.